sripkunda/Cammy/README.md

 The editor uses markdown for text formatting.
 You can learn about markdown and how to use it [here](https://www.markdownguide.org/). *(A bubble tooltip-based toolbar for core formatting features such as headings and bullet-points is in development.)*

+### Event Highlight Colors

+Regular events and tasks are highlighted in yellow.
+Repeating events and tasks are highlighted in orange.

 ### Saving and Opening Files

 Cammy acts as a regular text editor, meaning that you can open, edit, and save new or existing files.
 The `File` menu has options to save and open files.